thoughtspot/thoughtspot.github.io/pages/admin/setup/accessing.md

 ---
-title: [elephant]
+title: [Log in to ThoughtSpot from a browser]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Log in to ThoughtSpot from a browser

 To set up and explore your data, access ThoughtSpot from a standard Web browser using a username and password.

 Before accessing ThoughtSpot, you need: